 Here is an old National Cash register.
 It's brass color, not sure if brass or nickel or if just painted brass color.
 Works great.
-All keys work, drawer moves freely in and out when key pressed.
-Very clean, very heavy, it does sit on an oak wood base and has a marble tray or top just under the keys.
-There is a small chip on the front edge on the underside of the marble plate.
+All keys work, the drawer moves freely in and out when key pressed.
+Very clean, very heavy, it does sit on an oak wood base and has a Vitrolite tray or top just under the keys.
+There is a small chip on the front edge on the underside of the Vitrolite plate.
 It has 2 rows of keys, it has 27 keys in all and they all work.
 The register is 17 1/2" wide x 16 1/2" x 17" tall.
 The front lid does lift up and there is some kind of counter in there, not sure if it works or not.
-It also has a side compartment that might have held a paper tape of some sorts, but I don't know.
+It also has a side compartment that might have held a paper tape of some sort, but I don't know.
 It still rings when you press the keys and the amount signs pop up in the glass viewing area without any issues.
-This has a patent date of 1906, and appears to be a model #349, which someone posted it's around 1913 or so.
+This has a patent date of 1906 and appears to be a model #349, which someone posted it's around 1913 or so.
 This is a nice machine.
 It would need to be picked up.
-We are in Western Maryland, an hour west from Cumberland, Md, and on hour east of Morgantown Wv at the Deep Creek Lake area.
+We are in Western Maryland, an hour west from Cumberland, Md, or/and an hour east of Morgantown Wv in the Deep Creek Lake area, about 2 hours south of Pittsburgh and 3 hours from Wash.
+DC.
+It's a nice drive up this way if you need a get away.

 Thanks for looking